Commercial Cockroach Control

 Cockroaches quickly develop resistance to most pesticides available over the counter.
 Due to this, most business owners rely on a professional exterminator to help rid them of these pests.
 At Titan Pest & Wildlife, we use the latest methods and products to target roaches where they live and disrupt their life cycles.

-There are numerous species of cockroaches around the world; however, the ones that you are most likely to encounter in St. Louis & Kansas City include:
+There are numerous species of cockroaches around the world; however, the ones that you are most likely to encounter in St. Louis & St. Louis City include:

 - German roaches – These small, aggressive species of cockroaches will reproduce at a phenomenal rate inside your home.
 They are very dangerous to have to invade your home.
 They carry many different kinds of bacteria, viruses, and parasites on their bodies and feces that can cause dysentery, diarrhea, and other serious health issues.

 - Wood roaches – This cockroach species lives outside but sometimes wanders or gets carried inside a home accidentally.
 They are often confused with German roaches because of their coloring.
 These roaches will not breed inside your home.